kindsoldier/work-m2n/README.md

-## work-i2m, rapid but good work prototype
+## work-i2m, rapid but good working prototype

 work in progress